 Minneapolis Skyway Maps

 If you're in Minneapolis and don't have a skyway map, get the Downtown Guide magazine, which has a skyway map on the back.
 You'll find this free publication widely distributed in magazine racks within the skyways.
-Until then, check out this map of the Minneapolis Skyway System or download the map app for iPhone or Android.
+Use a map of the Minneapolis Skyway System or download the map app for iPhone or Android.

 When Are the Skyways Open?